Rohit-RA-2020/open-coder/README.md

 export OPENAI_MODEL="gpt-4o-mini"  # or your preferred model
 ```

+**Note**: The `/index` feature uses dedicated Azure OpenAI endpoints that are pre-configured in the code.

 ## 💬 Usage

 Once running, the agent provides an interactive chat interface: